Helen Gym: Early career and activism

 She has also led other campaigns.
 In 2008, she fought against the establishment of the proposed Foxwoods Casino planned near Philadelphia's Chinatown because of the concern that unchecked development would compel longtime residents of that area to move away.
 She has also organized in opposition to state-sponsored, predatory gambling.

 In 2009, she worked on a successful federal civil rights case to help stop the bullying and harassment of Asian American students in South Philadelphia High School.
 The case came about partially due to a series of assaults at the school on December 3, 2009, when as many as thirty Asian immigrant students were attacked and beaten by large groups of African-American students.
 In her testimony, she called for the commission to require the school and district officials bear responsibility for not addressing the problem, to differentiate bias-based harassment and generalized violence, and take a different approach for each, and to develop effective anti-harassment policies and procedures.

+In 2013, Gym helped organized a protest at A.S.
+Jenks School, a Philadelphia public school that was implementing split grades - a system where two different grade levels are forced to share the same classroom and teacher.
+The protest worked and the school ended split grades.
+However, Gym's opposition to proposals such as charter school expansion, concessions from teacher's unions and philanthropists influencing public-education policy has led to some adversaries describing her as an "advocate for the educational status quo."

+Gym's work as an activist was profiled in 2013 by Philadelphia Magazine.
+She was described as having developed "a rep as perhaps Philadelphia’s preeminent public agitator", who "has managed to build herself one of the city’s largest bully pulpits."
+However, the piece also talked about the disdain she held towards those she perceived as foes.
+She has called some prominent charter school proponents "corporate raiders" and "party shills," and referred to certain journalists as members of Republican governor "Corbett PR flack machine."

 In 2020, Gym made a cameo on Netflix's Queer Eye to advise a young activist featured on the show.